Guidelines

 Layering Other DPA Sources:

-The AH DPA can be used in conjunction (layered) with other DPA sources approved and accepted by AH and the primary lender.
-AH reserves the right to modify and/or reject layering of its subsidy.
+The AH DPA can be used in conjunction (layered) with other DPA sources, if approved and accepted by AH and the primary lender.
+AH reserves the right to modify and/or reject

 Lien Position

-The AH subsidy assistance will be in a second (2nd) lien position, after the primary lender.
-AH will consider a third (3rd) lien position when the City of Atlanta, Invest Atlanta, or the Atlanta Community Land Trust's subsidy assistance sources are also 'layered' as part of the transaction.
+will consider a third (3rd) lien position when the City of Atlanta, Invest Atlanta, or the Atlanta

 Married Persons